The best video tripods: supports with fluid heads for shooting movies smoothly

 The Sachtler Flowtech 75 MS Carbon Fibre Tripod comes equipped with a mid-level spreader that is very different from the regular single or double carbon fiber tube designs as it has very wide, almost flat legs.
 Each leg features a single clamping lever that locks and unlocks the sections, so you can set the whole lot up with just three locks, which all sit together at the top of the tripod, making slight adjustments on the fly a breeze.

-Each leg extends independently and when detached from the spreader, each leg can pivot without affecting the other legs.
+Each leg extends independently and, when detached from the spreader, each leg can pivot without affecting the other legs.
 It’s designed to be comfortable to shoulder-carry, too.
-Of course, you need to budget for a suitable head, such as the Sachtler Ace XL or FSB 8 T.
+It comes supplied as legs only, so you'll need to budget for a suitable head, such as the Sachtler Ace XL or FSB 8 T.

 How we test video tripods